 - Department of Wildlife Conservation, Ministry of Wildlife and Forest Conservation, Sri Lanka

-- Wetland Management Division, Sri Lanka Land Development Corporation (SLLDC), Sri Lanka
+- Wetland Management Division, Sri Lanka Land Development Corporation (SLLDC), Sri Lanka, Ministry of Urban Development, Coast Conservation,

 - Central Environmental Authority (CEA), Ministry of Environment, Sri Lanka

-- Urban Development Authority (UDA), Ministry of Urban Development and Housing, Sri Lanka
+- Urban Development Authority (UDA), Ministry of Urban Development, Coast Conservation, Waste Disposal, and Community Cleanliness, Sri Lanka

 - Field Ornithology Group of Sri Lanka (FOGSL), Sri Lanka